 Moreover, it’ll perfectly fit your hands because its handle grips are made of hickory wood, which provides precise and localized contact between the nail and the head.

-This shingle-cutting roofing hammer by Estwing also boasts a specialized gauge fitting within the hammer.
-This gauge offers you settings that you can customize based on your preference whenever you cut shingles.
+It also boasts a specialized gauge fitting.
+This gauge offers settings that you can customize based on your preference whenever you cut shingles.

 The availability of these customizations makes this tool among the best roofing hammers for roofing specialists.
 It especially comes in handy when dealing with materials like wood and setting it up correctly at once.